 This is a 10 year plan.
-A comprehensive review of the plan will be done after 5.
+A comprehensive review of the plan will be done after 5 years.

 10 key objectives will form the basis of this plan.
 Cross-cutting approaches/areas will be addressed at the beginning of the plan.
-This will be followed by 4 sections addressing all areas of the natural environment as outlined in the following Venn diagram.
+This will be followed by 4 sections addressing the four key components of the natural environment as outlined in the following Venn diagram.
 Mechanisms and processes for implementing policies and targets will be outlined at the end.